Food and Drugs Act: 2008 proposed amendment

 The bill has been subject to criticism due to a perception that the bill would illegalize all food and Natural Health Products by categorizing them as drug products.
 Natural health products in Canada have been regulated as a subset of drugs since the Natural Health Products Regulations were put into place on January 1, 2004.
 Health Canada has stated "The Natural Health Product Regulations, introduced in 2004, will continue to operate the same way under Bill C-51.
 Canadians will continue to have access to natural health products that are safe, effective and of high quality.

 In spite of this claim, The Natural Health Industry remained skeptical.
 A watchdog group was employed to investigate the concerns and a number of hidden camera videos surfaced that further aggravated the NHP industry concerns.

+Regulations Amending the Food and Drug Regulations (Nutrition Symbols, Other Labelling Provisions, Vitamin D and Hydrogenated Fats or Oils)

+Overview

+Frequent consumption of foods rich in sodium, sugars, or saturated fats is associated with elevated health risks, including but not limited to: